 Following college, Father Ken spent two years working with the homeless in Washington, DC.
 He coordinated administrative activities at Christ House, a mission of Church of the Savior, and was active in medical and social outreach to those living on the margins of society.

 In 1993, Father Ken began drama therapy studies at New York University and graduated cum laude in 1997.
 His passion for psychology and theater came together in group work with children and adults at sites throughout the city, ranging from therapeutic schools, psychiatric hospitals, homeless shelters, and prisons.
 He is still a registered Drama Therapist, although his therapeutic work is more subtle these days.

 In 2000, Father Ken was called to holy orders while coordinating the children’s program with his wife, Rachel, at The Church of the Holy Trinity in New York City.
 He attended Virginia Theological Seminary and graduated cum laude in 2003.
 He served as Associate Rector at The Church of St. Barnabas in Irvington, New York, before moving to Sun Valley in 2007.
 In the Diocese of Idaho, Father Ken is active at all levels of church life.
 He is currently a deputy to General Convention and President of the Standing Committee.
 He is currently Chair of the Idaho Deputation to the General Convention of the Episcopal Church (Austin, 2018) and Chair of the Diocesan Commission on Ministry.

-Father Ken is married to Rachel Miller Brannon, a clinical social worker at St. Luke’s Medical Center and therapist in private practice, and is father to two beloved teenagers, Lucy and Isaac.
+Father Ken is married to Rachel Miller Brannon, a clinical social worker at St. Luke’s Wood River Medical Center and therapist in private practice, and the proud father of Lucy and Isaac, now young adults.